smikodanic/nodebb-plugin-import-punbb2/README.md

 ```

+## Intro

-inpired from http://www.workinprogress.ca/punbb-to-nodebb and forked from https://github.com/patricksebastien/nodebb-plugin-import-punbb to be compatible with [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import)
+> Inpired from http://www.workinprogress.ca/punbb-to-nodebb and forked from https://github.com/patricksebastien/nodebb-plugin-import-punbb to be compatible with [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import)

 --------------------------
 a PUNBB forum exporter